floticerus/local-json/README.md

   // maximum number of files allowed to be processed simultaneously in async mode
   queueLength: 5,

-  // storage method for getting and setting parsed json data
+  // storage method for getting and setting parsed json data.
-  // default uses standard javascript objects, and is not recommended
+  // default uses standard javascript objects for cache, and is
-  // outside of testing/development.
+  // generally not ideal outside of testing/development.
   storageMethod: LocalJson.StorageMethod( 'default'
     {
       // pass whatever you want to a custom storage method